 Now it may seem like a poor investment to pay $20 a month for just four extra games and the NFL Draft, but you also get so much more with Sling.
 In addition to all those extra channels, you also can stay up to date with NFL through Sports Center; not to mention that 45 percent of College Football airs on ESPN.
 Trust me when I say it’s well worth the money.

 If you are a football fanatic, or if an antenna does not work for you, and you want to watch EVERY NFL game this season, then NFL Game Pass is the way to go.

 For $99 (free trial available) a season you access to all 256 regular season games for the 2016 season.
-In addition you get access to EVERY NFL game from 2009 to present day.
-With Game Pass, you can stream live preseason games, and you can stream any NFL game out of market within a few short hours after it airs.
+In addition, you get access to EVERY NFL game from 2009 to present day.
+With Game Pass, you can stream live preseason games, and you can stream any NFL game out of the market within a few short hours after it airs.

 You also get:

 - Condensed Replays – Don’t have 3-4 hours to watch a whole game?
 Good news!
 Now you can get all the good bits in 30-minute replays!

 - No Spoilers – The worst part about watching a game that already has been played it getting spoiled by the score.
 The no spoilers feature will let you toggle game scores on or off so you can watch every game unsullied by the future.